 Thank you Ward Green Team for educating the whole school community!

-New Rochelle Davis Elementary School decided to not wait and under the leadership of Principal Anthony Brambrola and the PTA, every child was supplied with a reusable water bottle, decorated with the Davis Dolphin to encourage reusable rather then single serve when it came to going to one of their temporary water dispensers in the hallways.
+New Rochelle Davis Elementary School decided to do something about these 1000 of paper cups and and under the leadership of Principal Anthony Brambrola and the PTA, every child was supplied with a reusable water bottle, decorated with the Davis Dolphin to encourage reusable rather then single serve when it came to going to one of their temporary water dispensers in the hallways.

 This has cut down on the usage of literally thousands of small paper cups per day.

 Thank you Davis PTA for investing not only in the water bottles, but also bringing this kind of sustainable thinking to the fabric of the school.

 We Future Cycle had the pleasure of taking the 4th grade students of Post Road Elementary School in White Plains on an environmental Scavenger Hunt.

 Outside of the lunchroom, We Future Cycle representatives set up a series of colorful “Did you know?” posters which outlined with graphic pictures environmental issues and what can be done by everybody to help.

 Students got a detective sheet and searched for clues on the posters, all the while learning many details about how everyday behavior impacts our environment.
 They stared at the mind boggling number of 500 million straws used every single day in the US alone, while cringing at the picture of a poor loggerhead turtle with a straw in her nose.
 They expressed shock seeing the mountain of garbage floating in our oceans due to litter on land getting washed into the water ways.
 And they all learned, that everything we do matters.
 Small everyday behavior changes can make a big impact.

 The students read through all of the information and were able to answer all of the questions.
 We had quite a few Girl Scout members participate!
 Math teacher Ms. Schmidt came by and was very interested in how the posters gave the kids a way of understanding math principles such as percentages and other relative values.